GSA/modernization/pages/report/09-appendix-d.md

--   Agencies must also be active in timely reporting of their data, which will be displayed publicly, in order to ensure as specific volumes are reached, discounts are provided; and
+-   Agencies must also be active in timely reporting of their data, which will be displayed publicly, in order to ensure as specific volumes are reached, discounts are provided;

--   The Government has the ability to negotiate a manufacturer’s agreement that will be accepted by agencies.
+-   The Government has the ability to negotiate a Manufacturer’s Agreement that will be accepted by agencies; and

+-   This approach is platform agnostic, any cloud-based email provider may be eligible to participate; agencies will still need to follow competition rules as required to place orders.

 #### Why This Works

 A common strategy for many chains is to locate near a competitor.
 For example, you will almost always see a CVS near a Walgreens or a Burger King near a McDonalds.
-You will see food chains across the street or next to each other in almost any city in the US.
+You will see food chains across the street or next to each other in almost any city in the United States.
 The thinking is that if it works for the competitor, it will likely work for you.
 Studies have shown repeatedly that as chains sprout up in adjacency, volume also goes up.
 This strategy is commonly known as the Nash Equilibrium, a solution concept of non-cooperative competition involving two or more “players,” where each player knows the equilibrium strategies of the others and no one has anything to gain by changing their own strategy.

-Creating the Marketplace with Hotelling’s Law.
-In simple terms, Hotelling’s Law determines that businesses selling similar products tend to locate as close as possible in order to maintain the maximum amount of market share possible.
+*Creating the Marketplace with Hotelling’s Law:* In simple terms, Hotelling’s Law determines that businesses selling similar products tend to locate as close as possible in order to maintain the maximum amount of market share possible.
 Creating a public display and accountability